Electronic Tuners

 I look forward to better electronic metronomes in the near future.
 With better sound quality and extra features I expect they'll soon become the metronomes of choice. and let's look forward to a good quality software metronome.

 (NOTE: There was a large collection of electronic metronomes in the Shar Spring/Summer Catalogue, page 54.
-You find Shar's website at: www.sharmusic.com .)
+You find Shar's web site at: www.sharmusic.com .)

 Violin Accessories